Day Trips From Your Hotel

 Some of the best hikes in our area are found in Custer State Park.
 Start off your day trip at the crown jewel of the park, Sylvan Lake.
 This mountain lake is surrounded by stunning rock formations and is a beauty to behold.
 Get out and stretch your legs with a leisurely stroll around the lake taking in every angle.
 Then hit the trail behind Sylvan called Sunday Gulch.
 This 3.9-mile loop offers unique features like a little scramble over some large boulders, beautiful scenic overlooks and stream crossings.

 Time to drive on a road that was deemed impossible to build, Needles Highway.
 This 14-mile National Scenic Byway was completed in 1922 and takes you on sharp twists and turns, through narrow tunnels like the Needles Eye, all while you’re encompassed by granite spires and top-notch views.
 Take the drive slow and appreciate the beauty that surrounds you.

 Custer State Park is recognized as one of the best wildlife destinations in the world, so you can’t visit without meeting some of the locals.
 The best way – a drive on Wildlife Loop Road.
 Get stuck in a famous buffalo traffic jam and meet the begging burros who are guaranteed to stick a nose in any open vehicle window in hope of finding snacks.

 Badlands National park

-Drive Time: 52 Minutes from the Best Western Ramkota
+Drive Time: 60 Minutes from Rapid City

 To the east of Rapid City, you’ll find the lunar-like landscape of Badlands National Park.
 Explore 244,000 acres of eroded buttes, pinnacles and spires infused with the largest protected mixed-grass prairie in the United States.
 Here’s how to make the most of your day trip to the Badlands.